-(1) The awards we granted to other grantees include options and restricted shares.
-As of March 31, 2018, the outstanding options held by other individuals as a group had exercise prices ranging from US\$3.80 to US\$3.97.
-The options and restricted shares were granted on various dates from June 1, 2011 through March 18, 2018.
+- (1) Only restricted shares were granted to our directors and officers.
+For other grantees, the awards we granted consist of restricted shares and options.
+The numbers in this column do not include the common shares issued to grantees upon exercise of vested options and the vesting of restricted shares. - Less than one percent of our total outstanding share capital. - † As of March 31, 2019, the outstanding options held by other grantees as a group had an exercise price of US\$3.97.
+The options and restricted share units were granted on various dates from March 1, 2014 through March 1, 2019.
 Each option will expire after seven or eight years from the date of grant.